AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 * executables built from a standard project

 Moreover, GPRinstall will create, when needed, a project to use the installed sources, objects or library.
 By default, this project file is installed in the GPRbuild's default path location so that it can be "with"ed easily without further configuration.
 The installation process keeps record of every file installed for easy and safe removal.

-GPRinstall supports all kind of project:
+GPRinstall supports all kinds of project:

 * standard projects